omarsar/omarsar.github.io/_posts/2016-06-06-the-best-things-about-a-social-media-retreat.md

 So what are these “things” I keep referring to?
 First, I have become very interested in writing, thus needing to devour countless pieces of literature to improve such skill.
 In order to keep my writing skills as fresh as possible, I have also started a small open-source project which involves the making of a research handbook (more of that in future articles).
 As for my coding abilities, I have trained super hard to keep them intact.
 I have also found a new passion and it’s called “Markdown”.
 Markdown is a simple markup programming language that allows me to write and code at the same time – it’s amazing!
 In fact, the majority of this blog was developed using markdown.
 To provide a short glimpse of my programming activity, what better than the Github activity bar, which displays my daily contributions and the current projects I am working on.
 Take a peep below.
 The white cells represent the days when I am with junior and the green cells represent those days when I am jamming.
 If you look closer at the graph, you can sort of conclude that I have been working my @ss off, in the past couple of months.

+\\
 ![alt text](https://github.com/omarsar/omarsar.github.io/blob/master/images/github_contributions.png?raw=true "Github contributions")

 \\
-Enough of the conventional stuff; here are two radical findings for your reading pleasure.
+Enough of the conventional stuff!
+Here are two radical findings for your reading pleasure.

 ### Noise Reduction